lambdaclass/lambdaclass_hacking_learning_path/README.md

   - We always use [Mermaid](https://mermaid-js.github.io/mermaid/#/README) for flowcharts, sequence diagrams, graphs, etc.
 - Never push to master directly, and only reviewers can merge branches to master.

-### Working on open source projects
+### Working on open-source projects
 - Suggested reading: [The Architecture of Open Source Applications](http://aosabook.org/en/index.html).
 - Use MIT license.
 - Fill the description field at the top of the repo page.
 - Write a decent README.
 - A good readme starts with a succinct description (one or two sentences) and, when possible, a very short and illustrative example use.
 The rest of the details go after this header.
-- Use continuous integration, most likely Github Actions.
+- Use continuous integration, most likely GitHub Actions.
 - Make a good balance of features vs maintenance.
 Maintenance details usually matter more than adding a lot of features.

 ## Slack channels